-Grammy® Award-winner Augustin Hadelich has established himself as one of the great violinists of his generation.
-He has performed with every major orchestra in the U.S., many on numerous occasions, as well as an ever-growing number of major orchestras in the UK, Europe and the Far East.
-He is consistently cited for his phenomenal technique, poetic sensitivity and gorgeous tone.
+At the age of 34, Augustin Hadelich has firmly established himself as one of the great violinists of today.
+Named "2018 Instrumentalist of the Year" by Musical America, he has performed with every major orchestra in the U.S., many on numerous occasions, as well as an ever-growing number of orchestras in the UK, Europe and Asia.
+Showcasing a wide-ranging and adventurous repertoire, he is consistently cited for his phenomenal technique, soulful approach and beauty of tone.

-Augustin Hadelich has collaborated with such renowned conductors as Roberto Abbado, Thomas Adès, Marc Albrecht, Marin Alsop, Herbert Blomstedt, Lionel Bringuier, James Conlon, Christoph von Dohnányi, Thierry Fischer, the late Rafael Frühbeck de Burgos, Alan Gilbert, Hans Graf, Giancarlo Guerrero, Miguel Harth-Bedoya, Manfred Honeck, Jakub Hruša, Christoph König, Jahja Ling, Hannu Lintu, Andrew Litton, Cristian Măcelaru, Jun Märkl, Sir Neville Marriner, Fabio Mechetti, Juanjo Mena, Ludovic Morlot, Andris Nelsons, Sakari Oramo, Andrés Orozco-Estrada, Peter Oundjian, Vasily Petrenko, Yan Pascal Tortelier, Gilbert Varga, Edo de Waart, Omer Meir Wellber and Jaap van Zweden, among others.
+Augustin Hadelich has collaborated with such renowned conductors as Thomas Adès, Marin Alsop, Stefan Asbury, Herbert Blomstedt, Andrey Boreyko, James Conlon, Stéphane Denève, Christoph von Dohnányi, Thierry Fischer, the late Rafael Frühbeck de Burgos, James Gaffigan, Alan Gilbert, Hans Graf, Giancarlo Guerrero, Miguel Harth-Bedoya, Manfred Honeck, Jakub Hruša, Carlos Kalmar, Hannu Lintu, Andrew Litton, Cristian Măcelaru, Jun Märkl, Fabio Mechetti, Juanjo Mena, Ludovic Morlot, Andris Nelsons, Sakari Oramo, Andrés Orozco-Estrada, Peter Oundjian, Vasily Petrenko, David Robertson, Donald Runnicles, Jukka-Pekka Saraste, Lahav Shani, John Storgårds, Yan Pascal Tortelier, Krzysztof Urbanski, Gilbert Varga, Edo de Waart and Jaap van Zweden, among others.

-An enthusiastic recitalist, Mr. Hadelich’s numerous engagements include multiple appearances at Carnegie Hall, the Concertgebouw/Amsterdam, The Frick Collection/New York, Kennedy Center/Washington, Kioi Hall/Tokyo, the Louvre/Paris and the Wigmore Hall/London, as well as the chamber music societies of Detroit, La Jolla, Philadelphia, Seattle and Vancouver.
+An active recitalist, Mr. Hadelich’s numerous engagements include appearances at Carnegie Hall, the Concertgebouw (Amsterdam), The Frick Collection (New York), Kennedy Center (Washington), Kioi Hall (Tokyo), the Louvre and the Wigmore Hall (London).
 His chamber music partners have included Inon Barnatan, Jeremy Denk, James Ehnes, Alban Gerhardt, Richard Goode, Gary Hoffman, Kim Kashkashian, Robert Kulek, Cho-Liang Lin, Midori, Charles Owen, Vadim Repin, Mitsuko Uchida, Joyce Yang and members of the Guarneri and Juilliard quartets.
-This fall he will appear in recital with guitarist Pablo Villegas in Philadelphia and Princeton, and with pianist Joyce Yang in Dallas, New York, Saint Paul and Santa Barbara.

-Augustin Hadelich is the winner of a 2016 Grammy® Award – “Best Classical Instrumental Solo” – for his recording of Dutilleux’s Violin Concerto, L’arbre des songes, with the Seattle Symphony under Ludovic Morlot (Seattle Symphony MEDIA).
-Future releases include a disc of live recordings of the violin concertos by Tchaikovsky and Lalo (Symphonie espagnole) with the London Philharmonic Orchestra (LPO Live, spring 2017) as well as an album of duo works for violin and piano in collaboration with Joyce Yang (AVIE Records, fall 2016).
-His previous recordings on the AVIE label include: the Mendelssohn Violin Concerto and Bartók’s Concerto No. 2 with the Norwegian Radio Orchestra under Miguel Harth-Bedoya (2015); the violin concertos of Jean Sibelius and Thomas Adès (Concentric Paths) with Hannu Lintu conducting the Royal Liverpool Philharmonic Orchestra (2014), nominated for a Gramophone Award and listed by NPR on their Top 10 Classical CDs of 2014; Histoire du Tango, a program of violin-guitar works in collaboration with Pablo Villegas (2013); and Echoes of Paris, featuring French and Russian repertoire influenced by Parisian culture in the early 20th century (2010).
+Augustin Hadelich is the winner of a 2016 Grammy® Award – “Best Classical Instrumental Solo” – for his recording of Dutilleux’s Violin Concerto, L’Arbre des songes, with the Seattle Symphony under Ludovic Morlot (Seattle Symphony MEDIA).
+A prolific recording artist, Mr. Hadelich's newest disc – Paganini 24 Caprices for Warner Classics – was released in January.
+Germany's Süddeutsche Zeitung wrote about this recording: "Anyone who masters these pieces so confidently has, so to speak, reached the regions of eternal snow: he has reached the top."
+Other recent discs include live recordings of the violin concertos by Tchaikovsky and Lalo (Symphonie espagnole) with the London Philharmonic Orchestra on the LPO label (2017), and an album of duo works for violin and piano on AVIE in collaboration with Joyce Yang (2016).
+Previous recordings on the AVIE label include the Mendelssohn Violin Concerto and Bartók’s Concerto No. 2 with the Norwegian Radio Orchestra under Miguel Harth-Bedoya (2015), and the violin concertos of Jean Sibelius and Thomas Adès (Concentric Paths) with Hannu Lintu conducting the Royal Liverpool Philharmonic Orchestra (2014), nominated for a Gramophone Award and listed by NPR on their Top 10 Classical CDs of 2014.